Fantasy Tribes Rules

 [1.2 - "MVP" SELECTION]

 Before the draft, coaches are required to make two "Most Valuable Player" selections.
 This can be any two castaways and not the same castaway twice.
 MVP points are worth double.
-Coaches cannot exile an MVP (i.e. put them on their bench).
+Coaches can not exile an MVP (put them on their bench).

 [1.3 - Draft]

 Following MVP selection, the draft order will be randomized.
-The draft will be serpentine, so if coaches pick first in the first round, they pick last in the next round, first in the round after that, and so on.
-Every castaway can only be picked once by each coach and coaches cannot draft someone who they chose as their MVP.
+The draft will be serpentine, so if coaches pick first in the first round, they pick last in the next round, first in the round after that and so on.
+Every castaway can only be picked once by each coach and coaches can not draft someone who they chose as their MVP.
 Every coach has 4 picks.
-The number of copies of castaways in the pool depends on the number of coaches drafting and is detailed in the How to Host a Draft page.
+The number of copies of castaways in the pool of castaways depends on the number of coaches drafting and is detailed in the How to Host a Draft page.

 [1.4 - Edgic & Finale Pick]